 Scanning/Use of Digital Camera Policy

 Requests for digital copies of material will be considered on a case-by-case basis and depends on the condition and physical size of the item(s) and any copyright restrictions.
-If permitted scanning will be done by Archives staff.
-Please note that there is a fee for this service — consult our chart of reprographic fees for further information on pricing.
-Pre-payment is required and requests will be filled only after payment is received.
+If permitted, scanning will be done by Archives staff or can be done by the researcher if they have an approved overhead scanner that will not damage the material.

-Permission to use digital cameras in the Research Room must be requested prior to the retrieval of material and is granted at the discretion of Archives staff dependent on any donor restrictions on the material or if the material is too fragile.
+Permission to use digital cameras in the Research Room must be requested and is granted at the discretion of Archives staff dependent on any donor restrictions on the material or if the material is too fragile.
 Arrangements can be made to have the material professionally scanned for research purposes.
 Please consult with staff.

 Book Collection Policies